Things Fall Apart

 - But in Mbanta, these governments are still a myth.
 The villagers continue to see Mr. Kiaga as a harmless fool, and wouldn’t even consider killing the converts because that would mean exile for killing a clansman.

-- The missionaries really start bother the clan when they welcome Igbo outcasts – similar to the Hindi untouchable caste – into the church.
+- The missionaries really start bother the clan when they welcome Igbo outcasts – similar to the Hindu untouchable caste – into the church.

 - When the outcasts first enter the church, hoping to be accepted and converted, the native converts protest, worried that the “heathens” in town will ridicule the converts for accepting the outcasts.